BafS/psalm-typecov/README.md

 You can run psalm (typically `./vendor/bin/psalm`) and the report will get generated on the fly.

-Note: If you have issues with missing files, try using the `--no-cache` flag.
+Note: If you want to always scan all the files, you need to use the `--no-cache` flag.

 ## Screenshoot